DoubleCookies/Medical-tests/README.md

 # Medical-tests
 Project for processing different tests into unified format.
-Examples are in MedicalTests/FormatExamples folder.
+Examples are in `MedicalTests/FormatExamples` folder.

-## Launch
-- Clone repo
-- Open solution (for example in Visual Studio)
-- Build it and run!

 ## License
 This project has [MIT License](https://opensource.org/licenses/MIT)